alien-code-hunter/hmis-landing-page/README.md

-Here's an updated version of your README, incorporating the current backend-driven authentication and the refined project structure we implemented.

-HIS Namibia - Ministry of Health Landing Page
+## HIS Namibia - Ministry of Health Landing Page
 This project is a dynamic landing page for the Ministry of Health's Health Information System (HIS) data monitoring, complemented by a secure admin panel for updating key health metrics.

-Project Structure
+## Project Structure
 The project is structured into distinct frontend and backend components for better organization, security, and scalability.

 /my-health-portal/                  # Main project directory